Bluefissure/HousingPos/README.md

 Please clear the furniture list before entering the room.
 The furniture list will be automatically read after opening the `Housing-Indoor Furnishings` page.

 BDTH: After enabling it, it will integrate with [BDTHPlugin](https://github.com/LeonBlade/BDTHPlugin).
-Clicking on the setting will automatically invoke the BDTH placement command.
+Clicking on the set button will automatically invoke the BDTH placement command.

 Force move: The target position is forced to change when the furniture is moved, and the effect needs to be re-entered to be seen.
 Used to place furniture in batches to restore the furniture presets. **Use at your own risk.**